 The same is with aesthetics, so the 2025 Honda Ridgeline should bring a completely new design with the front end that takes a lot of inspiration from the mid-size SUV.
 Such digital renderings photos already appeared on the internet, and we can confirm that the Pilot’s front end looks pretty amazing on this pickup.

-All in all, the 2025 Honda Ridgeline would bring a more rugged appearance.
+The 2025 Honda Ridgeline would bring a more rugged appearance.
 It will finally get the styling it deserves, which should make a winning combination with the model’s well-known, superior ride quality, which makes this pickup far more convenient compared to typical body-on-frame models like Toyota Tacoma or Chevy Colorado.

 The Ridgeline has always been famous for one thing – superior comfort.
 As mentioned, the unibody platform is one of the reasons, but let’s not forget that this pickup features the biggest cabin in the class, characterized by generous amounts of space in both rows of seats.
 So, we expect nothing less from the new model, which should be able to accommodate five adults with ease.